codio-templates/hello-codio-java/.guides/content/Auto-Graded-Assessments-6f73.md

 ----------

 ## Auto-Graded Assessments
 Here are some quick examples of the different types of auto-graded assessments available through Codio.
 For a more detailed set of examples, take a look at the [Demo Guides and Assessments](https://codio.com/home/starter-packs/cc68d38b-b0ea-4825-9814-46a3594c2b11) project.
-To add an assessment, from the library or one you created yourself, click the chess piece icon at the top.
+To add an assessment, from the library or one you created yourself, click the Assessments button at the top of the page.

 ![image of assessments selection screen](https://global.codio.com/content/assessments.png)